 - Assume fiduciary responsibility for the fellowship research grant, including ensuring expenditures consistent with program objectives & guidelines

-- Support the fellow’s professional training by allowing them to attend the mandatory Mitacs Elevate leadership & management training sessions
+- Support the fellow’s professional training by allowing them to attend the mandatory Mitacs Elevate professional and R&D management training sessions

 - Attend relevant Mitacs Elevate program events